thomshaw92/FingertipMappingMND/SOP/README.md

 - **Objective:** To assess the ability to discern changes in the vibration applied to each finger.
 - **Procedure:**
     - Explain to the participant that they will be detecting changes in the vibration applied to each finger.
+    - There is a practice run (up to 3) before the run.
     - Apply a stimulus to the participant's finger using a piezotactile stimulator.
     - Use behavioural-tactile script.
 4 blocks of about 7 mins each.
+    - Ptp must press "enter" after each response.
 - **Scoring:** Script will score and plot psychometric function for each finger.
 Save results.

 ---